 For easy and neat mounting of resistors and diodes it is convenient to use a lead bending tool such as in the neighbouring picture.
 You will benefit from spending a few euro's on this.
-Unfortunately, these tools are out of fashion.
-Here (in the Netherlands) they can still be obtained via 'Display.nl', part no. 08.90.212.
+You can find this at www.conrad.com as ordernr '425869 - 89'.
+Here (in the Netherlands) they were also available at 'Display.nl', part no. 08.90.212.

-Normally, I prefer not to use IC sockets.
-However, for the RelaiXed I do advise to use IC sockets: Plugging the audio op amps into a socket has the advantage that at a later stage you can easily update the preamp to use a newer/different type for best sound quality.
+For the RelaiXed I do advise to use IC sockets: Plugging the audio op amps into a socket has the advantage that at a later stage you can easily update the preamp to use a newer/different type for best sound quality.
 Plugging the two micro controllers into a socket has the strong advantage that you can later take them out easily, and mail them back to me for a firmware update (I admit: my software tends to need bug fixes.)

-PLEASE double- and triple- check the orientation of the relays, the led-displays and IC's before soldering: It will be almost impossible to 'de-solder' DIL (dual-in-line) components out of a PCB because of its through-metallised via's.
+PLEASE double- and triple- check the orientation of the relays, the led-displays and IC's before soldering: It will be almost impossible to 'de-solder' DIL (dual-in-line) components out of the PCB because of its through-metallised via's.
 Note that the PCB layout uses square terminals to identify pin 1 and round terminals for all other pins.
 The SIL-resistors R5D and R6D are symmetrical components, and can be placed in either orientation.